-If you’ve ever applied for a driver’s license, you probably recall the eye examination.
+Planning on getting or renewing your license anytime soon?
+That means you will have to take an eye examination at the DMV.
 The process typically involves disclosing any vision issues and then reading letters off an eye chart, though each state has its own eye testing regulations.
-Planning on getting or renewing your license anytime soon?
-Read on for some info and tips on taking a DMV eye exam:
+Read on for some info and tips on taking a DMV eye exam.

 States often issue restricted licenses to individuals who have visibility problems.
 The terms of these restricted licenses vary, but may require the driver to wear corrective eyewear while driving, or may limit driving to daylight hours.
-Individuals who do have visibility issues, may also have to undergo additional eye testing by an optometrist or medical doctor and may also have to complete a special driver’s education course.
+Individuals who have specific visibility issues will have to undergo additional eye testing by an optometrist, have specific state paperwork filled out and possibly need to complete a special driver’s education course.

 Assistance for Drivers With Visual Impairments

-In addition to providing driver’s education programs for individuals with poor eyesight, individuals who can’t qualify for a driver’s license because of low vision may qualify for certain public transit benefits, including reduced fares and even para-transit services, which provide on-call transportation in areas that are otherwise under-served by public transportation systems.
-If your eyesight prevents you from driving, ask your local public transit company for details on its services for the disabled.
+In addition to providing driver’s education programs for individuals with poor eyesight, individuals who can’t qualify for a driver’s license because of low vision may qualify for certain public transit benefits, including reduced fares and even on-call para-transit services if there is low accessibility to public transport.
+If your eyesight prevents you from driving, ask your local public transit company for details on special services for the disabled.

 Preparing for a Driver’s Vision Test

-Just as consumer advocates encourage job seekers to check their credit before applying for work, it may be a good idea to have your eyes checked before making the trip down to the DMV.
-Not only will you avoid the annoyance of failing an eye test, and then having to go see an eye doctor anyway, but you’ll also be able to talk to your doctor about your vision concerns, as well as receiving on-the-spot counseling and information about any problems revealed by the exam.
+Just as consumer advocates encourage job seekers to check their credit before applying for work, it may be a good idea to have your eyes checked before making the trip to the DMV.
+Not only will you avoid the annoyance of failing an eye test, but you can discuss any vision and eye health concerns with your doctor as well as receive a prescription for an updated pair of glasses to pass your exam.

-Don’t let passing a DMV vision test give you a false sense of security: As the Kentucky Transportation Cabinet notes, reading the Snellen eye chart is just one aspect of a thorough, clinical eye exam.
-It is possible to pass the eye exam and still have an undetected eye disease that could cause or contribute to future vision loss.
-Unless your doctor has told you otherwise, it is generally a good idea to have your eyes checked every two years.
+Don’t let passing a DMV vision test give you a false sense of security.
+Passing a vision test is just one aspect of a thorough, clinical eye exam.
+It’s possible to pass the vision test and still have an undetected eye disease that could cause or contribute to future vision loss.
+Unless your doctor has told you otherwise, it’s generally a good idea to have your eyes checked every two years.